Gamme40/Gamme40/README.md

 Welcome to my personal GitHub.
 Everything here is open-source as I believe strongly that information should not have prices.
 Well information that won't cause our society to deviate from idealism.

-- 👀 I’m interested in creating autonomous software.
+- 👀 I’m interested in creating autonomous and dynamic real-time application software.
-- 🌱 I’m currently learning to become a Computer Engineer.
+- 🌱 I’m currently studying a degree towards becoming a Computer Engineer.
 - 💞️ I’m looking to collaborate on anything that will improve my current capabilities.
 - 📫 You are welcome to email me.